-'Stories’ Are for Smartphones
+Why 'Stories' Took Over Your Smartphone

 Facebook’s chief product officer, Chris Cox, made a remarkable announcement during a keynote at the company’s big conference this week: “The increase in the Stories format,” he explained, “is on a path to surpass feeds as the primary way people share things with their friends sometime next year.”

-This caught me off-guard.
+This caught me off guard.
 I have been ignoring Stories for years, deeming it a trifle for young people.
-Instagram, which is owned by Facebook, added a Stories in 2016, essentially copying it from Snapchat, which inaugurated the format.
+Instagram, which is owned by Facebook, added Stories in 2016, essentially copying it from Snapchat, which inaugurated the format.
 Facebook itself added the feature in 2017, and WhatsApp, also owned by Facebook, has a similar feature called Statuses.

 “Story” is a terrible name for this feature, because it’s so broad as to descend into meaninglessness.
 In ordinary parlance, a story is a generic name for a narrative account of something.
 But a Story, of the Instagram and Snapchat sort, is something much more specific.
 It’s a collection of images and short videos, with optional overlays and effects, that a user can add to over time, but which disappears after 24 hours.
 Users view a Story in sequence, either waiting out a programmed delay between images or manually advancing to the next.